Tawalisi: Java theory

 Java had been attacked by Mongols they called Tatars in 1293.
 According to friar Odoric of Pordenone, the great khan of Cathay (Yuan dynasty) attacked Java (Majapahit) many times but was always defeated.
 Hence, it is probable that Java at that time especially the royal court had also been linguistically influenced by the Turkic speaking Tatars.
 So it is possible that the Bhre Daha (the ruler of Daha) could talk in Turkic as was observed by Ibn Battuta during his visit to her court.

+At the time of Ibn Battuta's journey, Majapahit was being led by Queen Tribhuwana Wijayatunggadewi.
+This gave rise to speculation that Urduja was Tribhuwana Wijayatunggadewi.
 Majapahit also possessed a powerful navy of Javanese junks (jong) during its era.
 Each junk is able to carry 600–1000 men, was more than 69 to 80 m long, and could carry several hundred horses.
 The number of junks possessed by Majapahit is unknown, but the largest expedition mobilized 400 large junks.
 This matches the account of Odoric about the junk he boarded while traveling in Southeast Asia—which carried 700 men, and Ibn Battuta's description about Tawalisi having numerous junks that were used to fight the king of China.